Calculatorbudy Official Logo

 🚀 How to Use These Tools

-• Height Converter: Select a tab (US or Metric) and enter values.
-The tool instantly converts between Ft/Inches and Centimeters.
+• Height Converter: Select US or Metric.
+Enter your values to instantly see the conversion between Ft/Inches and Centimeters.

-• Child Height Predictor: Estimates a child's final adult height using the Mid-Parental Method.
-Enter the parents' heights and child's gender for the most accurate genetic prediction.
+• Child Height Predictor: This estimates a child's adult height using biological parental data.
+Enter the mother's and father's heights along with the child's gender.

-• Quick Converter: Just type a number in any box (cm, ft, or in) and press Convert to see the equivalents immediately.
+• Quick Converter: For single-unit conversions, just type a number in any field and press "Convert" to see the equivalent values immediately.

 Height Converter (ft/in ↔ cm)